About Maria

 me working.jpg

-Maria’s early creative training and work was in graphic design at a time when the industry was changing from drawing boards to computers.
-As her work became more computer based she realised she missed using her hands and making things, that realisation led her to ceramics, initially experimenting in a shed in the garden, but later to an MA in ceramic design at Bath Spa University.
-Since graduating she has exhibited nationally and internationally and now works from her studio in Frome.
+Maria’s early creative training and professional work were in graphic design, at a time when the industry was transitioning from drawing boards to computers.
+As graphic practice became increasingly digital, she realised she missed the hands-on act of making.
+This realisation led her to ceramics, initially experimenting at home before undertaking an MA in Ceramic Design at Bath Spa University.
+Since graduating, she has exhibited nationally and internationally and now works from her studio in Frome.

 Education